bardolini/bardolini.github.io/README.md

 > **Bullshit Asymmetry Principle**

-> The amount of energy needed to refute bullshit is an order of magnitude bigger than to produce it.
+> "The amount of energy needed to refute bullshit is an order of magnitude bigger than to produce it."

 > ‒ *[Alberto Brandolini](https://twitter.com/ziobrando/status/289635060758507521)*